strapi/strapi/docs/3.0.0-beta.x/deployment/digitalocean.md

 Continue below to configure the `webhook`.

-### Set up a webhook on Digital Ocean / GitHub
+### Set up a webhook on DigitalOcean / GitHub

 Providing that your project is set-up on GitHub, you will need to configure your **Strapi Project Repository** with a webhook.
-The following articles provide additional information to the steps below: [GitHub Creating Webhooks Guide](https://developer.github.com/webhooks/creating/) and [Digital Ocean Guide to GitHub WebHooks](https://www.digitalocean.com/community/tutorials/how-to-use-node-js-and-github-webhooks-to-keep-remote-projects-in-sync).
+The following articles provide additional information to the steps below: [GitHub Creating Webhooks Guide](https://developer.github.com/webhooks/creating/) and [DigitalOcean Guide to GitHub WebHooks](https://www.digitalocean.com/community/tutorials/how-to-use-node-js-and-github-webhooks-to-keep-remote-projects-in-sync).

 - You will need to access the `Settings` tab for your `Strapi Project Repository`: